mit-pdos/sigmaos/tutorial/02_remote_dev.md

 this tutorial, you should be able to start a SigmaOS cluster on a remote set of machines, and run benchmarks on the cluster.

+Note: you should run these scripts on your local development machine (they will automatically connect to your remote cluster and run the required commands on your behalf).

 ## Platforms

 Currently, we deploy SigmaOS in two remote settings: